ricardorei/RicardoRei.github.io/_site/index.md

 We recommend installing the [anaconda-navigator](https://docs.anaconda.com/anaconda/navigator/) in order to run the course notebooks.
 1. Python Refresher - <a href="notebooks/Python-Refresher.ipynb.zip">Download Notebook</a>
-2. Gender Classification for Names - <a href="notebooks/Gender-Classification.zip">Download Notebook</a>
+2. Feature Engineering for Gender Classification - <a href="notebooks/Gender-Classification.zip">Download Notebook</a>
+3. Keywords Extraction - <a href="notebooks/Keywords-Extraction.zip">Download Notebook</a>
+4. Linear Classifiers from "Scratch" - <a href="notebooks/Linear-Classifiers.zip">Download Notebook</a>

 ## Editors: